AdaCore/learn/content/courses/intro-to-spark/chapters/02_Flow_Analysis.rst

 Flow analysis is usually fast, roughly as fast as compilation.
 It detects various types of errors and finds violations of some SPARK legality rules, such as the absence of aliasing and freedom of expressions from side-effects.
-We discussed these rules in the :ref:`SPARK_Overview`.
+We discussed these rules in the :ref:`Intro_SPARK_Overview`.

 Flow analysis is *sound*: if it doesn't detect any errors of a type it's supposed to detect, we know for sure there are no such errors.